Matthewacon/vidrip/README.md

 vidrip
 ======

-Quickly and easily download an entire channel on YouTube in MP3 formatting
+Quickly and easily download an entire channel from YouTube in MP3 format

 ## Running / Installing
 It's easy, really